Howrah–New Jalpaiguri AC Express: Traction

-As the route is fully electrified, this train ran on electric traction Howrah WAP-7.
+As the route is fully electrified, this train was powered by Howrah WAP-7 electric locomotives.

 Operation

 22309 Howrah–New Jalpaiguri AC Express left Howrah Junction every Tuesday and reached New Jalpaiguri the next day.

 22310 New Jalpaiguri–Howrah AC Express left New Jalpaiguri every Wednesday and reached Howrah Junction the same day.

 Rake sharing

 The 22309 / 10 Howrah–New Jalpaiguri AC Express shared its rake with the permanently discontinued 12249 / 50 Howrah–Anand Vihar Yuva Express.